-Yarrow is an aromatic perennial plant from the aster or Asteraceae (Compositae) family, a close relative of chamomile and chrysanthemums.3,4 Its scientific name, Achillea millefolium, was coined from the Greek hero who loved using it, as well as for its many leaves ("Millefolium" translates to "coming of a thousand leaves," which refers to its very small feather-like leaves).5
+Yarrow is an aromatic perennial plant from the aster or Asteraceae (Compositae) family, a close relative or chamomile and chrysanthemums.3,4 Its scientific name, Achillea millefolium, was coined from the Greek hero who loved using it, as well as for its many leaves (“Millefolium” means “a thousand leaves,” which refers to its very small feather-like leaves).5

 Yarrow originated from Europe, but eventually made its way to North America through early colonists.
 It can now be found growing everywhere — wild in fields and meadows, in gardens and along roadsides.6

 The Benefits of Yarrow Go Beyond Healing Wounds